-- Best option if you have hourly employees.
+- The best option is if you have hourly employees.

 - It will save you precious time when you pay your employees bi-weekly instead of weekly.
 You will be processing payroll every other week.

-- Significantly reduces the payroll costs when compared to weekly pay.
+- Significantly reduces payroll costs when compared to weekly pay.

 - During some years, there will be 27 pay periods so you have to pay your employees additional wages.
 Don’t worry; it occurs once in 11 years.

 - Since payday occurs once every two weeks, some months will have three paychecks.
-So you need to be financially-prepared for a couple of months in a year where you have to pay your employees thrice in a month.
+So you need to be financially prepared for a couple of months in a year when you have to pay your employees thrice a month.

 - Sometimes the first and the last pay period spans over two different months so there will be some complexity in payroll deductions.